notwa/mm/README.md

-# Majora's Mask resources
+# Miscellaneous Zelda 64 Resources

-i like to muck around in this game's memory.
+i like to muck around in the memory of these games.

+# Majora's Mask

+for brevity, all addresses written here are given for the original US version. refer to the spreadsheet or Lua tables for their equivalents in other versions.

 ## spreadsheets

-i put together some sheets to see if glitches could have desirable results.
+i put together some sheets to dump data in. some of them can be used to predict the result of glitches.

 * [Memory Addresses][gs_addrs]
   updates more frequently than [MM addrs.lua.][noice]